Union Planters: Final years (1974 – 2004)

 In September, 2000, Rawlins suffered a heart attack while on his treadmill jogging and died.
 During the 16 years he headed Union Planters, the bank grew from $2 billion to $34 billion in assets, operating 800 branches in twelve states, and became one of the thirty largest banks in the country.
 Rawlins was replaced as chief executive by bank president Jackson W. Moore, a lawyer who joined Union Planters in 1989.
 Within months of taking over, he initiated an effort to cut costs and improve profitability during a period of falling interest rates.
 The bank closed or sold less productive branches, outsourced some back-office functions, and eliminated jobs.
 Moreover, it only acquired one bank, St. Louis-based Jefferson Savings Bancorp, in February 2001.
 The addition was also in keeping with another key strategy of Moore's: shifting the focus away from rural community banks to the core urban markets of Memphis, Nashville, Indianapolis, St. Louis, and Miami.

-Acquisition & Merger
+Acquisition and merger (2004)

 In 2004, Regions Financial Corporation of Birmingham, Alabama entered merger negotiations with Union Planters Bank.
 Regions was the surviving company in the resulting $5.9 billion transaction, with over 1,400 branches throughout the South and Midwest.
 Union Planters and Regions were given an equal number of seats on the board of directors.
 According to the Federal Reserve Order Approving the Merger, Union Planters Bank was the thirty-ninth largest bank in the United States, having total consolidated assets of $31.5 billion and controlling deposits of $22.8 billion.
 Upon completion of the merger, Regions became the nation's 21st largest bank.
 The merged company used Union Planters' old logo of a young cotton plant.